-MotoGP, a privately owned company headquartered in Spain and part of Liberty Media and MotoGP Sports Entertainment Group, was founded in 1949 and employs approximately 210 individuals.
-It reported $573.0M in revenue as of 2025 and functions as a tier 1 media tech buyer focused on motorsports and cycling.
-The company operates in Grand Prix motorcycle racing, the highest class of motorcycle road racing events held on road circuits sanctioned by the Fédération Internationale de Motocyclisme (FIM).
-Independent motorcycle racing events have been held since the start of the twentieth century, with large national events often given the title Grand Prix.
-The foundation of the Fédération Internationale de Motocyclisme as the international governing body for motorcycle sport in 1949 provided the opportunity to coordinate rules and regulations so that selected events could count towards official World Championships.
+MotoGP is a privately owned company based in Spain.
+Founded in 1949, and with approximately 210 employees, it reported $573.0M in revenue as of 2025.
+The company functions as a tier 1 media tech buyer.
+Its main product is motorsports and cycling, and it operates under parent companies Liberty Media and MotoGP Sports Entertainment Group.
+The company specializes in Grand Prix motorcycle racing, which is the highest class of motorcycle road racing events held on road circuits sanctioned by the Fédération Internationale de Motocyclisme (FIM).
+While independent motorcycle racing events have been held since the start of the twentieth century, and large national events were often given the title Grand Prix, the foundation of the Fédération Internationale de Motocyclisme as the international governing body for motorcycle sport in 1949 provided the opportunity to coordinate rules and regulations for selected events to count towards official World Championships.
 It holds the distinction of being the oldest established motorsport world championship.

 2025 Revenue